Steve Wright’s brother blames DJ’s sudden death on ‘lifestyle choices’

 Steve Wright’s brother, Laurence, has broken his silence on the DJ’s sudden death.

-The legendary BBC radio host’s death at 69 was announced by his family on Tuesday (13 February), though, a cause of death was not disclosed.
+The legendary BBC radio host’s death at 69 was announced by his family on Tuesday (13 February), although a cause of death was not disclosed.

 Speaking to the Daily Mail, Laurence, 65, blamed his brother’s death on his diet and overall “lifestyle choices”.